Meta-AF: Meta-Learning for Adaptive Filters

 \subsubsection{Loss}

-We examine two meta losses $\L_M(\cdot)$ to learn our optimizer parameters $\phi$.
-First, we define the frequency-domain \emph{frame independent} loss
+We examine two meta losses $\L_M(\cdot)$ to learn our optimizer parameters $\bphi$.
+First, we define the FD \emph{frame independent} loss

-where $\d[\frame]$ and $\y[\frame]$ are the desired and estimated frequency-domain signal vectors.
-Intuitively, to compute this loss for a given optimizer $g_\phi$, we unroll~\eref{eq:update} for a time horizon of $L$ time frames, compute the average frequency-domain mean-squared error over $L$ frames, and then take the logarithm to reduce the dynamic range, which we found to empirically improve learning.
-This loss ignores the temporal order of AF updates and optimizes for filter coefficients that are unaware of any downstream STFT processing.
-The basic idea of independently accumulating time-step losses is common~\cite{andrychowicz2016learning}.
+where $\d_\mic[\frame]$ and $\y_\mic[\frame]$ are the desired and estimated FD signal vectors of the reference channel $\mic$ (e.g. $\mic=0$).
+Intuitively, to compute this loss for a given optimizer $g_\bphi$, we unroll~\eref{eq:update} for a time horizon of $L$ time frames, compute the FD mean-squared error over $L$ frames, and then take the logarithm to reduce the dynamic range, which we found to empirically improve learning.
+This loss ignores the temporal order of AF updates and optimizes for filter coefficients that are unaware of any downstream STFT processing, but the idea of accumulating independent time-step losses is common~\cite{andrychowicz2016learning}.